Big Top Scooby-Doo!: Plot

-The gang prepare to catch the werewolf during the show, but before the show begins Archambault, Lena, and Marius go missing.
+The gang prepare to catch the werewolf during the show, but before the show begins, Archambault, Lena, and Marius go missing.
 During the show, the werewolves appear after Scooby's act, along with three more, each wearing the clothes of the missing artists.
 The werewolves manage to steal the black diamond from Wulfric and continue to chase the gang.
 During the chase, Shaggy pulls off one of the werewolves' fur and finds red fur underneath it, and Scooby notices that the cage which had Doubleday's baboons is empty, making them realize the werewolves were just Doubleday and his trained baboons in disguise.
 Shaggy uses one of Doubleday's Spanish commands to stop them.
-Doubleday tries to escape, but is tranquilized and caught by Archambault, who claims that he was tied up in a storage shed, but managed to break the ropes.
+Doubleday tries to escape, but he is tranquilized and caught by Archambault, who claims that he was tied up in a storage shed, but managed to break the ropes.
 There, they find the rest of the missing artists.

-Doubleday, still unconscious, is taken away by the police, but they are unable to find any of the stolen jewels.
+Doubleday, who is still unconscious, is taken away by the police, but they are unable to find any of the stolen jewels.

 The next day, the Brancusi circus packs up and prepares to leave Atlantic City.
 Marius thanks the gang by giving them free passes to any of the Brancusi Circus performances.
 Archambault bids Velma good luck in finding the 'black diamond'.
-Schmatko informs Daphne that he has decided to quit his job as a clown and to pursue his dream in theatre.
+Schmatko informs Daphne that he has decided to quit his job as a clown and to pursue his dream in the theatre.
 However, after the circus train begins to depart, Velma starts to think that there is still something missing.
 Velma remembers that Archambault last heard that the jewel was referred to, not as a 'black diamond', but as a 'carbonado', and recounts that before Doubleday was captured, he said, "You won't take us that easy," meaning that he had an accomplice.
 She also noticed during last night's performance that the ropes around Archambault weren't broken, but the ends were cut.
 She also remembers that they only found the book about the Ingolstadt werewolves when Archambault knocked it off the shelf, suggesting that Archambault planted it there.
 With the facts added up, the gang realizes that Archambault was Doubleday's accomplice.

-The gang pursue the train and see Archambault attacking Marius to get to the box office money.
-Scooby, Shaggy, and Daphne were going to board the train to save Marius but due to Shaggy and Scooby delaying Daphne couldn't join them.
+The gang pursue the train and they see Archambault attacking Marius to get to the box office money.
+Scooby, Shaggy, and Daphne were going to board the train to save Marius, but due to Scooby and Shaggy delaying, Daphne couldn't join them.
 Shaggy apologizes to Scooby for taking credit for his act.
 The two reconcile and free the baboons to aid them in stopping Archambault, and they subdue him using the tranquilizer darts.